Serving up a great restaurant customer experience

 Opportunities to improve guest experience

 A restaurant’s brand is no longer only about food.
 If it ever was.
-Now that quality, value, sanitary, location, and staff are table stakes—requirements that every restaurant should meet for guests to consider it—the ability to deliver consistently engaging, memorable experiences that drive a connection to the brand at every touchpoint.
+Now that quality, value, sanitary, location, and staff are table stakes—requirements that every restaurant should meet for guests to consider it—the ability to deliver consistently engaging, memorable experiences that drive a connection to the brand at every touchpoint is more critical than ever.

 What are the emerging elements of the restaurant customer experience that matter to your guests?